 Following my 5 tips below, on how to meet people when solo travelling, will leave you with friends scattered around the globe, and whats better than that?

 One of the most important things to do when solo travelling is to put yourself out there!
 If you’re sat next to someone on a long journey, why not try to strike up a conversation?
 You never know, that fellow passenger could well become your new BFF.

-This said, I understand, that saying ‘hi’ to a totally stranger can be daunting.
-Heck, I myself would rather sink into a hole than try and make polite chit chat!
+This said, I understand, that saying ‘hi’ to a total stranger can be daunting.
+Heck, I myself would rather sink into a hole than try and make polite chit-chat!
 But, isn’t travel all about stepping out of your comfort zone?
 Further, you certainly won’t meet any new and exciting people by keeping to yourself all day…

 Moral of the story: be brave be happy, and just a little bit chatty 🙂